 Our Clients Come First

 Barron, Adler, Clough & Oddo, LLP treats every case, large or small, with the importance it deserves.
 Our eminent domain lawyers know that your property is often your largest investment.
 We understand the importance of protecting your property rights and obtaining fair compensation if the government interferes with those rights.
-Our lawyers have helped to protect the rights of landowners in the judicial system and at the legislative level (working with legislators on the recent rewrite of the eminent domain laws and the then Lt.
-Governor of Texas to draft the previously enacted Texas Property Rights Act).
+Our lawyers have helped to protect the rights of landowners in the judicial system and at the legislative level (working with legislators on the rewrite of the eminent domain laws and the then Lt.
+Governor of Texas to draft the previously enacted Texas Property Rights Act) and other landowner advocacy groups before the Texas Legislature.

 Barron, Adler, Clough & Oddo, LLP has handled numerous notable legal cases throughout the firms' history.
 We have represented clients on issues related to all recent major road-development projects in Texas including IH-35, IH-10, IH-45, US 290, US 183 and 183A, US 59, SH 130, SH 45, SH 121, SH 195, SH 29, SH 6 and Loop 363.